 Music Uses Every Part of the Brain

 In fact, brain scans show differences in brain structure between musicians and non-musicians.
 Perhaps the biggest change is in the corpus callosum, the giant bundle of nerve fibers that connects the two sides of the brain: it’s much larger in musicians.
-There is also improvement in movement and hearing.
+This is associated with improved problem solving skills, better planning and decision making, and well as improved reaction times and even better hearing.

-Interestingly, even if you only have a brief period of musical training, you still reap long-lasting benefits, including in reading, memory capacity, and happiness.
+Even a brief period of musical training results in long-lasting benefits, including in reading, memory capacity, and happiness.

 Learning Music Improves Memory